Back Bay station: History

+Previous stations

 The Boston and Worcester Railroad opened from downtown Boston to Newton in 1834, and to Worcester within the next several years.
 The Boston and Providence Railroad opened from Park Square to East Providence later that year.
 The two lines crossed on causeways in the Back Bay, then still used as a mill pond.
-Around 1880, the Boston and Albany Railroad (descendant of the B&W) opened its Columbus Avenue station to serve new developments on the filled bay.
+On or just before January 1, 1879, the Boston and Albany Railroad (descendant of the B&W) opened its Columbus Avenue station to serve new developments on the filled bay.
+It was a small corrugated iron building on the north side of the tracks just east of the Columbus Avenue bridge.
 In 1897, the New Haven Railroad (which owned the Boston and Providence and leased the Old Colony Railroad), the New York and New England Railroad, and the Boston and Albany formed the Boston Terminal Company to consolidate their four terminals into a new union station.

 Simultaneous with the construction of the resulting South Station in 1899, the New Haven also built its first Back Bay Station just east of Dartmouth Street to compete with the B&A's Columbus Avenue station.
 Back Bay station opened on September 19, 1899 – the same day that Providence Division trains began using South Station.
 The next year, the B&A replaced Columbus Avenue station with the westbound-only Trinity Place and eastbound-only Huntington Avenue stations.

+Modern station

 The current Back Bay Station opened on May 4, 1987, as part of the Orange Line's Southwest Corridor project and was dedicated by Governor Michael Dukakis.
 It replaced the 1899-built and 1929-rebuilt ex-New York, New Haven and Hartford Railroad station of the same name, of which some remnants can still be found at the eastern end of the present station facilities, including a carved stone embedded in the brick wall on the east side of Columbus Avenue.
 The reopened station had South End as a secondary name, approved in 1985 as part of a series of station name changes.

 The 1987 reconstruction added a waiting area with a 9-foot bronze statue dedicated to civil rights and labor movement pioneer A. Philip Randolph.
 The area includes various posters with historical photographs and interview excerpts regarding Randolph's career in organizing the Brotherhood of Sleeping Car Porters and work with the Civil Rights Movement.

 In 1990, a northbound commuter train running along the Providence/Stoughton Line was involved in a collision with a northbound Night Owl train.
 The accident, which occurred at the west end of Back Bay, injured 453 people, although there were no fatalities.